cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/index.html.md

 log/
 </pre>

-Just which files are extraneous depends on what framework you use.
-The `.gitignore` templates for common frameworks available at https://github.com/github/gitignore are a useful starting point.
+The file types you will want to exclude vary, based on the application frameworks you use.
+The `.gitignore` templates for common frameworks, available at https://github.com/github/gitignore, are a useful starting point.

 ##<a id='instances'></a>Run Multiple Instances to Increase Availability ##